-One of the aims of this course is to utilise the rich heritage of visual imagery available to students in the history of medicine.
-One of the learning outcomes for this course is for students to develop their ability to analyse visual sources e.g. a poor quality nineteenth-century print of a public surgical procedure.
+One of the aims of this module is to utilise the rich heritage of visual imagery available to students in the history of medicine.
+One of the learning outcomes for this module is for students to develop their ability to analyse visual sources e.g. a poor quality nineteenth-century print of a public surgical procedure.
 Alternative arrangements can be made for blind and severely visually impaired students who experience difficulty in achieving this learning outcome.
-Visually impaired students have successfully completed the course.
+Visually impaired students have successfully completed the module.
 Students who have a background in the study of images gained whilst usefully sighted may be able to draw upon this experience in interpreting such images.
 Students are able to magnify CD-ROM images within the limits of standard computer applications, but no textual descriptions or alternative formats of images will be available and the use of a sighted assistant to interpret images would conflict with the required learning outcome.
-Blind and visually impaired students are encouraged to contact our Student Registration & Enquiry Service for advice before registering for this course.
+Blind and visually impaired students are encouraged to contact our Student Registration & Enquiry Service for advice before registering for this module.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: